CommonRoad/commonroad-carla-interface/README.md

     python3 ./main.py --help

 ## Motion Planning Mode
-Watching a scenario in vehicles view with Motion Planning Mode
+Watching a scenario in vehicles view with Motion Planning Mode.This allow user to put in a motion planner, scenario and a map them have a visualization in carla.
+            This API can setup map, scenario.
+Trigger the motion planning at the beginning of the simulation.

     motionplanner_mode=CarlaMotionPlannerMode(commonroad_scenario,open_drive_map,mp)
     motionplanner_mode.set_ego_vehicle_by_id(id)